 practices include sound management structures, employee relations, remuneration of staff and tax compliance.
-What is the policy to assess good governance practices of the investee companies?

 The assessment of the good governance practices of the investee companies is based on the DWS Norm Assessment, as further detailed in the dedicated section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
 Accordingly, the assessed investee companies follow good governance practices.